kwaters4/matrix_multiply/typslides/main.typ

        7,718,024,466      cache-misses:u                   #    7.68% of all cache refs
   ```
   ]
-  - More targeted data can be found with PAPI #footnote[Performance Application Programming Interface]
+  - More targeted data can be found with PAPI (Performance Application Programming Interface).
 ]